Trump Plans To Cut PBS Budget, Would Save Taxpayers More If He Stopped Traveling

 The cost may be more than just money.
 Insiders say it is also causing burnout among the Secret Service agents who are now strained to protect Trump outside the White House and in settings with logistical difficulties.

 “There was an anticipation of how stressful it was going to be on the agency,” Jonathan Wackrow, a 14-year Secret Service employee who served during Obama’s terms, told the Washington Post.
-“But the harsh reality is that the stress is just overwhelming.”

 Even Trump voters oppose defunding PBS https://t.co/JSNmsJaZk6 pic.twitter.com/PJ1v5QNPDU